Zhannyhong/cdc-bot/README.md

 and the user will also likely be asleep and unable to book the session.
 This is to reduce requests to 2captcha.

 # Run it!
+Run the program from the working directory `cdc-bot` so that the directories are in the correct path.
 ```bash
 $ python src/main.py
 ```